 If you are planning to explore the area on Scottish public transport, you have several options.

 There are bus services to most popular visitor attractions, such as Urquhart Castle or Culloden Battlefield.
 For more information and timetables for all local buses, visit Traveline Scotland.

 A great option to see many attractions in an easy and entertaining way is to join an organised tour.
 Would you like to cruise on Loch Ness and visit the Loch Ness Exhibition?
 Or follow in the steps of Claire and Jamie on an Outlander themed tour?
-Or maybe you are looking for a daytrip from Inverness to the Isle of Skye?
-Our local tour operators offer all of these tours and more – have a look at Tours and start planning your visit.
+Or maybe you are looking for a day trip from Inverness to the Isle of Skye?
+Our local tour operators offer all of these tours and more!

 What if I don’t like Scottish food?